Fast & Accurate Randomized Algorithms for Linear Systems and Eigenvalue Problems: Computational experiments

 \subsubsection{Poorly conditioned bases and stabilization}

 When the computed basis $\mtx{B}$ is ill-conditioned, sRR may not produce reliable eigenvalues estimates.
-We can stanch this loss by stabilization, as discussed in~\cref{sec:srr-stabilization}.
+We can partially stanch this loss by stabilization, as discussed in~\cref{sec:srr-stabilization}.

 Without loss of generality, we consider a diagonal matrix $\mtx{A}$.
-The dimension $n = 2^{19}$, and the eigenvalues are ten randomly spaced numbers in $[-1, -0.1]$, along with $2^{19} - 10$ equispaced numbers in $[0, 1]$.
+The dimension $n = 2^{19}$, and the eigenvalues are ten equispaced spaced numbers in $[-1, -0.1]$, along with $2^{19} - 10$ equispaced numbers in $[0, 1]$.
 Via the block Chebyshev recurrence (\cref{sec:blockcheb}), we construct a (nonorthogonal) basis $\mtx{B} \in \RR^{n \times (bp)}$ for the block Krylov subspace with block size $b = 100$ and increasing depth $p$.
 We then use classic RR, sRR, and sRRstab (the stabilized version) to compute eigenpairs of $\mtx{A}$.

 \Cref{fig:rankdef} displays the results.
 The condition number $\kappa_2(\mtx{B})$ of the basis grows with the depth $p$ of the block Krylov subspace.
 Even so, sRR computes accurate eigenpairs while $\kappa_2(\mtx{B}) \lesssim u^{-1}$.
-When the condition number of the basis is larger, sRRstab produces more accurate estimates for both the extremal and interior eigenpairs of the matrix $\mtx{A}$ than RR.
+When the condition number of the basis is larger, sRRstab even produces more accurate estimates for the interior eigenpairs than RR does.
 Excluding the cost of basis generation, sRR runs up to $15\times$ faster than classic RR.
-The stabilized algorithm also runs somewhat faster than RR.
+The stabilized algorithm usually runs faster than RR, but the relatively large constant in the $O(d^3)$ cost of the SVD and QZ algorithms dominates the runtime as the basis dimension $d$ grows.